dcunited001/dc.files/MINT17_INSTALL.md

 but is available on both windows and mac.
 That's strange but I'm sure there's a good reason for it.

 There's a beta app for a new GUI Git client called **Git Kraken**.
 It's completely cross platform.
 I hope to be able to use it.
 Otherwise, I'm going to look at smartgit, gitg, giggle, git-cola.

+Sweet, i got approved for the Git Kraken Beta.

 #### Quicksilver/Alfred